 This course contains EPA's federal rule requirements.
-Please be aware that each state implements drinking water regulations that may be more stringent than EPA's regulations.
+Please be aware that each state implements drinking water / safety regulations that may be more stringent than EPA's or OSHA's regulations.
 Check with your state environmental agency for more information.
+You are solely responsible in ensuring that you abide with your jurisdiction or agency's rules and regulations.